pith. sign in

 Core claim

 We derive uniform error bounds for vector-valued functions sampled from a Gaussian process with a linear model of co-regionalization kernel.
-This extends the safety guarantees for multi-task Bayesian optimization with uncertain correlation matrices from intrinsic co-regionalization models to the more flexible linear models.
+This extends safety guarantees for multi-task Bayesian optimization with uncertain co-regionalization matrices from intrinsic co-regionalization models to linear models of co-regionalization, which allow more flexible modeling of inter-task correlations by composing multiple features.

 What carries the argument